Information for academic and research staff

 academic and research info

-The NHLI Postdoc Committee is chaired by the Institute Lead for Postdocs Prof Miriam Moffatt (firstname.lastname@example.org).
-The committee meets every term to discuss issues affecting postdocs and reports to the NHLI Management Advisory Committee (MAC).
+The NHLI Postdoc and Fellows Committee is chaired by the Institute Lead for Postdocs Professor Miriam Moffatt (email@example.com).
+The committee meets every term to discuss issues affecting postdocs and reports to the NHLI Management and Strategy Meeting.
 Please see the full list of Postdoc Committee members.

 Funding opportunities for early career researchers

 All new academic staff in lecturer and clinical senior lecturer posts at NHLI have a three year probation period to prove their abilities as an academic staff member and need to pass their probation before having their appointment in post confirmed.
 Each new academic on probation has annual interim probation review meetings with their manager, their academic adviser and – if clinical – a clinical representative from the relevant NHS Trust.